1995parham-learning/qdrant101/README.md

 ## Introduction

 I am going to deploy [Qdrant](https://qdrant.tech/) and then working on its scaling.
 I want to use it in LLM as a service architecture.

 ## Deploy

-Deploy a signle-node setup using docker:
+Deploy a single-node setup using docker:

 ```bash
 docker pull qdrant/qdrant